g70245/interview-be-202506/README.md

 # Backend Interview Assignments

-This repository contains my solutions to multiple backend interview questions.
+Solutions to a backend interview assignment with multiple questions.
-Each assignment is organized in its own folder with code, explanation, and test cases (if applicable).
+Each question is organized in its own folder.

 ## Assignments